15% Off All Sabers + Up to 4 Free Sabers Learn More

 How to Make Stormtrooper Armor

 Don’t get too discouraged just yet, because we have good news.
-This post is dedicated to laying out easy-to-follow instructions on how to build your very own, one-of-a-kind Stormtrooper costume that looks great and costs a fraction of the price of the one seen on film!
+This post is dedicated to laying out an easy-to-follow DIY Stormtrooper costume guide that shows you how to make Stormtrooper armor at home, creating a one-of-a-kind set of armor that looks great and costs a fraction of the price of the one seen on film!

-As an early disclaimer, there are no precise measurements for this Stormtrooper costume.
-There are a wide variety of Stormtroopers, and an even wider array of body types.
-These instructions are meant to be a guide for your costume.
-Feel free to add and subtract to it as you see fit.
+As an early disclaimer, there are no precise measurements for this homemade Stormtrooper costume.
+There are a wide variety of Imperial troopers, and an even wider array of body types, meaning that learning how to make a Stormtrooper costume involves some inprecision, creativity, and customization.
+These instructions are intended to be a guide for your costume.
+Feel free to add to and subtract from it as you see fit.

 Additionally, when it comes to making cuts, it’s always better to leave more than to take too much off.
 Give yourself some leeway by overestimating the appropriate sizes of your armor, and adjust accordingly.